 Dundee's sole remaining railroad line is the Ann Arbor railroad which came through here enroute to Ann Arbor and Frankfort, Michigan in the 1870's.
-However several other railroad lines came through in an east-west direction, many using the same right-of-ways.
-First was the Canada Southern line which crossed the Detroit River at Grosse Isle and headed southwest towards Chicago via Flat Rock, Carleton, Maybee, through Dundee and Petersburg, Morenci and running out of money at Fayette, Ohio.
-After this line declared bankruptcy and pulled up its rail, the Detroit & Lima Northern used this right of way east of nearby Durban.
-The DT&I origially leased the DT&M line from Tecumseh to Duneee and Durban and then east on to Delray in Detroit.
-The DT&I also look over an ill-fated interurban railroad grade from Toledo to Petersburg and Dundee for a branch line to the Toledo Terminal.
+However several other railroad lines came through in an east-west direction, some using the same right-of-ways.
+First was the Canada Southern line which crossed the Detroit River at Grosse Isle and headed southwest towards Chicago via Flat Rock, Carleton, Maybee, through Dundee, Deerfield, Morenci and running out of money at Fayette, Ohio.
+After this line declared bankruptcy and pulled up its rail, the Detroit & Lima Northern used some of this right of way east of nearby Durban.
+The Detroit & Lima Northern (predecessor to the DT&I) originally leased the DT&M line from Tecumseh to Dundee, built a connection between Dundee and Durban, and then east on to Delray in Detroit.
+The D&LNI also look over an ill-fated interurban railroad grade from Toledo to Petersburg, built a connection to Dundee, giving them a branch line to the Toledo terminal.

-When Ford purchased the DT&I in the 1920's, he built a more direct route south from Durban to Malinta, closing down the DT&I routes through Dundee.
+When Ford purchased the DT&I in the 1920's, he built a more direct route southwest from Durban to Malinta, closing down the DT&I route through Dundee.
 This left the Ann Arbor as the only railroad in the village.

 Photo Info/Credit: Top, a postcard view of the union station in Dundee.
 The pipes running next to the rails connect to the signals at the interlocker.
 2nd photo, another view with a passenger train .
 3rd photo, a replacement depot, taken in 1979.
 By this time, the building housed an agent/operator as passenger traffic had disappeared.
 [Charles Geletzke Jr.]